kolosovsky/kolos.dom/README.md

 ## Warnings
 - Some classes use dom pointer events
-- Some classes use ES6 Maps
+- Some classes use ES6 Symbols, Maps